Demystifying Backpressure in Reactive Systems

 This is often the most robust approach.
 The consumer explicitly signals to the producer how many items it is ready to process.
 The producer then only emits up to that requested amount and waits for further demand signals.

 This is a core concept in reactive stream specifications like the one adopted by Project Reactor and RxJava 2+.
-The Subscriber requests a certain number of items (N) from the Publisher via its Subscription.
-The Publisher must not send more than N items without a subsequent request.

 4. Error Signaling

 In some cases, if backpressure cannot be managed by other means (e.g., a bounded buffer overflows and dropping is not an option), the stream might terminate with an error.
 This signals a critical condition, such as MissingBackpressureException in some reactive libraries.
-While not a strategy to *handle* backpressure gracefully for data flow, it is a way to signal that the system's capacity has been exceeded.

 Backpressure in Popular Libraries